 "This is not intended to be some kind of wall garden, any autonomous EV can be fitted with these guided wheels," he said.

-While that would mean that vehicles will need fancy retractable wheel gear to move through The Boring Company's tunnels they, travel won't be limited to car owners only.
+While that would mean that vehicles will need fancy retractable wheel gear to move through The Boring Company's tunnels, travel won't be limited to car owners only.
 Musk also noted that vehicles dedicated to pedestrians and cyclists would continuously travel through the tunnel, retract their wheel gear and return to street level to drive back to the starting point and repeat the cycle.

 "Priority will go to pedestrians and cyclists for continuously looping vehicles, I really want to emphasize that," he said.